mraipsec-mra/oracleclient/README.md

-# how to deploy oracle 12c client inside a windows container
+# how to deploy oracle 12c client inside a windows container using dockerfile